 When ASPs® needles are inserted into BFA points (we call them zones now) your patient may experience immediate pain relief.
 Along with muscular skeletal pain, BFA has successfully treated many other none pain related pathologies as well.

 A question that is often asked is, “Can I use other needles and not the ASPs®?”
 Yes, you can, but your results will be limited at best.
 You notice that your clinical outcomes don’t achieve or address your patient pain.

-The ASP® needles are designed to stay in the ear for up to a few days.
-It is my experience and my colleagues’ that although there are other semi-permanent needles out there, the ASP® needles work the best.
-It is hypothesized that the needles send a message right to the healing center in the brain to correct that patient’s pathology.
-With the needles being retained in the ear, communication is continued to the areas in the brain which correct imbalance in the patient’s pathology and create a healing process.
-The true reason why these needles and points works is still open for debate.
-The fact that this protocol works is not even debatable!
+The ASP® needles are designed to stay in the ear for up to a month.
+It is my experience and my colleagues’ that although there are other semi-permanent needles out there, the ASP® needles Sedatelec work best.
+It is hypothesized that the needles send a message right to the healing center in the brain to correct the patient’s pathology.
+It is believed that retaining the needles in the ear sends an continuous communication to the brain that creates a prolong reduction of pain.

 The mechanism to how BFA works is still open for debate.
 The fact that BFA works is not even debatable!
 Over the past few years I have dedicated myself to figuring out how BFA works?